 - How to view picture and video locations on a map

 - How to quickly select a month to jump to from the Years view

 - How to quickly copy pictures or videos to the clipboard from Moments

 - How to hide images in the Photos app

 How to organize photos and videos into albums on your iPhone or iPad

 Great digital cameras like on the iPhone and iPad mean we can take as many photos as we want, whenever we want.
-That's amazing, because we can record any moment, at any time.
-It's also terrible, because we end up with so many photos we forget about the ones we took even a short time ago.
-The new iOS 10 Memories feature in the Photos app hopes to change that by surfacing not only images we haven't seen in a while, but grouping them together, adding music, and making them into something more.
+That's amazing because we can record any moment, at any time.
+It's also terrible because we end up with so many photos we forget about the ones we took even a short time ago.
+By using Memories on your iPhone or iPad, you can forget about forgetting your pictures with a few taps.

 How to add, remove, change, or hide People in Photos

 Apple uses machine learning to recognize people inside your images and identify the same person in multiple photos.
 Like Facebook's algorithm, it's not perfect, but it's easy enough to correct.
 Here's how you can view common faces, put names to them, remove faces that have been misidentified, and hide faces you don't particularly want to see.

 - Why do I want to use the People album?